themrchas/spfxwithjqueryaccordian/README.md

 this is actually a jquery accordian in a spfx 1.1.0 web part

-Note how the jqueru-ui.css file was imported
+Note how the jquery-ui.css file was imported

 ## Summary

 Short summary on functionality and used technologies.

+Demonstrates the use of jQuery accordian in a SPFx web part.

 https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/add-jqueryui-accordion-to-web-part